John M. Coghlan

 John Maxwell Coghlan (December 8, 1835 – March 26, 1879) was a California Republican politician who represented California's 3rd congressional district in the 42nd United States Congress from 1871 to 1873.

-Biography
+Early life

 Coghlan was born in Louisville, Kentucky and moved with his parents to Illinois in 1847, and again in 1850 to California during the California Gold Rush, where they settled in Suisun City.

 Coghlan studied law and was admitted to the bar and practiced in Suisun City.
+He married Eva Coombs, the daughter of state assemblyman Nathan Coombs.